JackDca/Mailpilewiki/Events-of-Note.md

 ## mailpile.mail_source.* / mailpile.commands.Rescan

-The `data` section of these events will contain two subsections, `rescan` and `rescans`, pertaining to what happened during the process of reading new mail (indexing for the search engine, initial tagging, etc.)  These data sections look like so:
+The `data` section of these events ([[Mail sources]] and the `rescan` command) will contain two subsections, `rescan` and `rescans`, pertaining to what happened during the process of reading new mail (indexing for the search engine, initial tagging, etc.)  These data sections look like so:

      "rescan": {
          "added": 0,